SpiessSolution/ecg_hrv_pipeline/readme.md

 ### Use a direct python command to execute the pipeline

-Instead of using a jupyter notebook to execute the code, you can also directly run the pipeline in one go by following the instructions below:
+Instead of using a jupyter notebook to execute the code, you can also directly run the code in `~src/app/analyse_we_love_reading.py` in one go by following the instructions below:

 1. Open the terminal / command window in visual studio code by clicking on *view* in the top menu bar and then selecting *terminal.* In the bottom of pane, a terminal opens.
 2. In the terminal, type: